willstepp/writings/hunger/hunger-01.md

   “Time will make it better,” Tye said, “You will see.”
 His brother had died in a hunting accident two summers ago, so he understood loss and therefore spoke from a place of wisdom.
 He rose and clasped one hand on the shoulder of his friend and stared him in the eyes.
   “You are the best of them all, and don’t forget it.
 There is nobody in the village who can defeat you in tchungkee.”
   Tye left to join a game of dice that had just started on the other side of the field, but shouted over his shoulder.
-  “Except for me, of course!”
+  “Except for me, of course.”
   The boy grinned and waved his friend away.
 A few moments later his eyes went back to the mountains.
 Then much later he rose and went to find his mother.
   Ama sat outside with a group of young girls, teaching them how to flesh deer hides for the tanning process.
 When she scraped the broad, flint blade down the hide draped over the wooden incline her shoulder muscles rippled.
 She moved like a woman twenty years younger than she was.
 When the girls took their clumsy turns at the hide it merely served to show how adept the old woman was at her work.
 But she was patient and kind and therefore was a good teacher to them.
   When she saw her son approach she wiped her hands on a cloth and embraced him.
 It was obvious from the way he appeared, head down and thoughtful, that something was the matter.